A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Nilspaces, filtered abelian groups, and non-classical polynomials

 \section{Nilspaces, filtered abelian groups, and non-classical polynomials}

 In this section, we gather several standard (and primarily algebraic) facts about nilspaces, filtered abelian groups, and polynomial maps.
-Most of the concepts introduced below are not new.
-However, different authors often use different terminology for the same concept, which can lead to confusion.
-For example, the notion of a $k$-cocycle (see Definition \ref{nil-cocycle-def}) was originally introduced by Gutman, Manners, and Varj\'u (see \cite[Definition 4.8]{gmvII}).
-The same concept was also defined by Candela in \cite{candela0}, where it is referred to as a "degree $k$-cocycle."
-To avoid confusion between the degree of a polynomial and that of a cocycle, we have chosen to adopt the terminology of Gutman, Manners, and Varj\'u.
-Similarly, what we refer to in this paper as $k$-coboundaries, and $k$-extensions are called degree $k$ coboundaries, and degree $k$ extensions by Candela in \cite{candela0}.
-It is also important to emphasize that our concept of a $k$-cocycle is \emph{not} the same as the similarly named concept in homological algebra, where $k$-cocycles are $k$-cochains with vanishing coboundary (in fact, from the perspective of homological algebra all our cocycles are $1$-cocycles).
+Most of the concepts introduced below are not new, but the terminology varies between authors.
+For example, the notion of a $k$-cocycle (see Definition \ref{nil-cocycle-def}) was first introduced by Antol\'in-Camarena and Szegedy \cite[Definition 2.14]{camarena-szegedy} under the name of ``degree $k$ cocycle''.
+The same concept was subsequently treated by Candela \cite{candela0}, and later by Gutman, Manners, and Varj\'u \cite[Definition~4.8]{gmvII}, who use the terminology ``$k$-cocycle''.
+To avoid confusion between the degree of a polynomial and that of a cocycle, we follow the terminology of Gutman--Manners--Varj\'u in this paper.
+We also note that our Definition~\ref{nil-cocycle-def} is essentially the same as that in \cite{camarena-szegedy}, whereas the version in \cite{gmvII} includes an additional continuity requirement.

+Similarly, the notions of $k$-coboundaries and $k$-extensions, as we use them here, were originally called degree $k$ coboundaries and degree $k$ extensions in \cite{camarena-szegedy}, and were further developed in Candela \cite{candela0}.

+Finally, we emphasize that our concept of a $k$-cocycle is \emph{not} the same as the similarly named notion from homological algebra, where $k$-cocycles are $k$-cochains with vanishing coboundary (in fact, from the homological perspective all our cocycles are $1$-cocycles).